 The BelugaST programme delivered five aircraft, all configured with the distinctive “whale-like” fuselage to transport aircraft wings, fuselage sections, satellites, and other oversized structures across Airbus’s European supply chain and beyond.

-According to Simple Flying, Airbus, the manufacturer of the helicopter that landed at the top of Everest. tried to “commercialize space capacity through Airbus Beluga Transport”, but the venture was terminated last year:
+According to Simple Flying, Airbus, the manufacturer of the helicopter that landed at the top of Everest, tried to “commercialize space capacity through Airbus Beluga Transport”, but the venture was terminated last year:

 “…Airbus A300-600ST flights were suspended.
 Airbus completed the BelugaXL fleet in June 2024, with operations expected to continue for decades.
 The final operational BelugaST mission occurred on September 17, 2025.
 Through late 2025, BelugaSTs were parked and retired, setting up a farewell flypast and static display at Broughton Airfield.”